Identification of critical nodes in large-scale spatial networks: Functional optimization to determine the most critical nodes

-where $\mu_2^{\Omega}, \psi_2^{\Omega} (x)$ is the second eigenpair of the domain~$\Omega$.
-Moreover, a point $x^* \in \Omega$ is a local minimizer of~$f$, if $\psi_2^{\Omega}(x^*) = 0$ and the family of level sets of $\psi_2^{\Omega}$ is locally flat at $x^*$.
-In other words, the nodal points of $\psi_2^{\Omega}$ where the family of level sets of $\psi_2^{\Omega}$ is locally flat are local minimizers of $f$. } \end{theorem} \begin{remark}\longthmtitle{Geometry of nodal sets} { The nodal sets of Neumann eigenfunctions have been extensively investigated~\cite{RA-KB:02}.
+where $(\mu_2^{\Omega}, \psi_2^{\Omega} (x))$ is the second eigenpair of the domain~$\Omega$.
+Moreover, if the family of level sets of $\psi_2^{\Omega}$ is locally flat at a point $x^* \in \Omega$, then $x^*$ is a local minimizer of~$f$ if and only if $\psi_2^{\Omega}(x^*) = 0$.
+In other words, under local flatness, the nodal points of $\psi_2^{\Omega}$ are the local minimizers of $f$. } \end{theorem} \begin{remark}\longthmtitle{Geometry of nodal sets} { The nodal sets of Neumann eigenfunctions have been extensively investigated~\cite{RA-KB:02}.
 It is known that if the domain is symmetric about a subset, then it contains the nodal set of~$\psi_2$.
 The nodal set for the second eigenfunction~$\psi_2^{\Omega}$ divides the domain~$\Omega$ into no more than two regions~$\Omega_a$ and~$\Omega_b$.
 Now,~$\mu_2^{\Omega}$ is the first eigenvalue~$\lambda_1$ of the Laplacian for~$\Omega_a$ and~$\Omega_b$, with Neumann boundary condition on~$\partial \Omega \cap \partial \Omega_{a}$ and Dirichlet boundary condition on~$\partial \Omega_a \cap \partial \Omega_b$. } \end{remark} \begin{remark}\longthmtitle{Implication for networks} {Theorem~\ref{thm:small_node_clusters} can be used to provide new insight on where the most critical nodes in a network with a finite number of nodes are located, via a continuum approximation.
 This is based on the fact that the entries $v^F_i$ of the Fiedler eigenvector $v^F$ of the finite graph embedded in $\Omega$ can be approximated by the value of the eigenfunction $\psi_2^{\Omega}$ at the location $x_i$ of the node $i$.
 That is, $v^F_i \approx \psi_2^{\Omega}(x_i)$.
-Then the most critical nodes in the network correspond to the zero entries of the Fiedler eigenvector.
+Then the most critical nodes in the network are expected at the zero entries of the Fiedler eigenvector.
 The Fiedler eigenvector, however, does not necessarily contain zero entries for general finite graphs (this situation improves with the size of the graph), in which case we may expect the critical nodes to be concentrated at the entries of lowest magnitude.
 This is a heuristic obtained from the fact that~$\psi_2^{\Omega}$ is smooth and that $\psi_2^{\Omega}$ more closely approximates~$v^F$ as~$n \rightarrow \infty$.} \end{remark}